kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 {{< notice tip >}}

 - It is recommended that your OS be clean (without any other software installed).
 Otherwise, there may be conflicts.
 - It is recommended that a container image mirror (accelerator) be prepared if you have trouble downloading images from dockerhub.io.
-See [Configure registry mirrors for the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon).
+See [Configure Booster for Installation](../../installing-on-linux/faq/configure-booster/).

 {{</ notice >}}